ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

     replace[^2], do we still need to write those?
 And if not, do we need to write some other tests now?

-## Conclusion: A New Era of Software Engineering
+## A New Era of Software Engineering

 The fundamental principles of software engineering were developed for humans, by humans.
 As LLMs become increasingly integrated into the development process, we need to reconsider which principles